cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-table.md

 ## Parameters

 IF EXISTS
 :   Do not throw an error if the table does not exist.
-Greenplum Database issues a notice in this case.
+Cloudberry Database issues a notice in this case.

 name
 :   The name (possibly schema-qualified) of an existing table to alter.
 If `ONLY` is specified, only that table is altered.
 If `ONLY` is not specified, the table and all of its descendant tables (if any) are updated.
 You can optionally specify `*` after the table name to explicitly indicate that descendant tables are included.